John Sciandra: Early life

 Sciandra was born on April 10, 1899, in Montedoro, Sicily, to Angelo and Leonarda La Porta Sciandra.
 With his parents and siblings, Andrew, James and Pasqualina, he immigrated to the United States in April 1908, settling in Buffalo, New York.
-In 1921, he moved in Pittston, Pennsylvania, working as a coal miner; Sciandra became an enforcer and bootlegger for Bufalino crime family boss Santo Volpe.
+In 1921, he moved to Pittston, Pennsylvania, working as a coal miner; Sciandra became an enforcer and bootlegger for Bufalino crime family boss Santo Volpe.
 In 1928, Sciandra's cousin, Carolyn, married Russell Bufalino, future crime boss of the family.
 (Note: In The Quiet Don: The Untold Story of Mafia Kingpin Russell Bufalino, by Matt Birkbeck, has been erroneously reported that Sciandra was the brother-in-law of Russell Bufalino.
 References to John Sciandra as the brother of Carolyn Bufalino are to a different John Sciandra.)

-Sciandra married Josephine Mancino, and had three sons, Joseph, John Jr. and Angelo, and one daughter.
+Sciandra married Josephine Mancino and had three sons, Joseph, John Jr. and Angelo, and one daughter.

 Criminal career

-Like so many crime families, they are built upon blood ties, long standing friendships and various powerful arms.
-The Bufalino crime family would have four very powerful members who pulled all the strings.
-These included Santo "King of the Night" Volpe, Angelo Polizzi, Joseph "Joe the Barber" Barbara and Sciandra.
-In 1933, after being questioned about his possible involvement in the murder of Samuel Wichner, Santo Volpe appointed John Sciandra as boss and quietly worked behind the scenes within the family while also devoting more attention to legitimate business.
+The Bufalino crime family had four very powerful members who pulled all the strings, including Santo Volpe, Angelo Polizzi, Joseph "Joe the Barber" Barbara and Sciandra.
+In 1933, after being questioned about his possible involvement in the murder of Samuel Wichner, Santo Volpe appointed John Sciandra as boss of the crime family and quietly worked behind the scenes within the family while also devoting more attention to legitimate business.
 Polizzi became consigliere, maintaining this role before moving to Detroit and getting involved in organized crime in that city.